developerdev2007/quiz-app/README.md

 - **Interactive Animations**: The app uses `framer-motion` to provide smooth and visually appealing animations.
 - **Sound Feedback**: Sounds are played for correct and incorrect answers.
 - **Results Page**: A results page is displayed after quiz completion with a score summary.
+- **Timer Functionality**: Each question has a timer to challenge users to answer within a set time frame, adding urgency and enhancing the gamification aspect.
 - **React Router**: For handling navigation between pages (Home, Quiz, Results).

+## Timer Functionality

+To enhance the gamified experience, the quiz includes a **timer** for each question.
+The timer counts down from 30 seconds for each question.
+When the time runs out:

+- The current question is marked as unanswered, and the app moves to the next question.
+- The user is notified if they failed to answer within the time limit.
+- This feature helps create a sense of urgency and challenges users to think quickly.

+The timer is visually displayed at the top of each quiz question page, providing real-time feedback to users on how much time they have left.

 ## Tech Stack